 Two and a half months before I landed in Crestone, Colorado, 7,936 feet above sea level, I was buzzing around folding up my life and virtually putting it on a shelf for a year.
 Taking care of business.
 Then December 9-16 I boarded a plane leaving my beautiful home, Victoria, BC, 2.5 hour late which caused me to miss my connecting flight and delayed my arrival by a couple of hours, no big deal.
 My mind was a flutter with planning, organizing, communicating, packing, saying goodbye to those I love, taking care of business.
-I spent a day and a half in Denver, Colorado to climatized by body to the altitude, to avoid altitude sickness.
+I spent a day and a half in Denver, Colorado to acclimatized by body to the altitude, to avoid altitude sickness.
 My first experience with a B & B and my overall experience, fair.
-I didn’t love it but I wouldn’t not do it again.
+I didn’t love it but I would not do it again.

-I met the rest of the unsuspecting people at the meeting place at the airport and we headed off on the bus for the four hour trek up the mountains to Crestone, Colorado.
+I met the rest of the unsuspecting people at the meeting place at the airport and we headed off on the bus for the four-hour trek up the mountains to Crestone, Colorado.

 The drove up I had a seat all to myself, I read, I wrote, I listened to meditation music, I gazed out the window, it was all starting to hit me the magnitude of the journey I was undertaking and that it was real it was really happening and this was the first leg.
-You know when you plan something far in advance and you continue to work towards it doing one thing each and every day until it is all folded into a neat little package then then that day finally arrives, its almost unbelievable that it all come together and its all really happening.
+You know when you plan something far in advance and you continue to work towards it doing one thing each and every day until it is all folded into a neat little package then that day finally arrives, it’s almost unbelievable that it all come together and its all really happening.
 I spent time reflecting on the last couple of months and all that had to be done before I made this journey.
 I am grateful so very grateful for the people in my life, the support, the encouragement, the love.
 Crestone Colorado is beautiful, high up in the mountains, dry, cold climate.

 When we arrived we were all buzzing with excitement for the journey we were about to undertake, some having had the experience before, some not having a clue about what was about to unfold, like me

-The living is a dorm style living, I chose the option to room with 3 other people putting me in a room with two bunkbeds side by side, single beds, one dresser and one small closet for 4 people to share.
+The living is a dorm style living, I chose the option to room with 3 other people putting me in a room with two bunk beds side by side, single beds, one dresser and one small closet for 4 people to share.

 My first culture shock, I am used to and very much in need of my own space and alone time.
 The very fortunate outcome in this living situation turned out that I had roommates for about half of the time and other half of the time I was on my own.
 It became very apparent to me very early on and throughout this part of the journey how grateful I have become for the things I take for granted, like having my own space.
-I came to realize all of the rituals, the practices, the environment – smells, lighting, temperature, and sounds are all a very important parts of my own basic self care and how much that alters the fine balance of my central nervous system when they are changed or I am no longer in control (hello EGO).
+I came to realize all of the rituals, the practices, the environment – smells, lighting, temperature, and sounds are all a very important parts of my own basic self-care and how much that alters the fine balance of my central nervous system when they are changed or I am no longer in control (hello EGO).
 I did what I could to make it as comfortable and as familiar as I could, there were a few items that I brought that made this possible, a fuzzy I bought right before I left, my heating pad which I never leave home without and my slippers.
 As I was doing the final zipping up of the bags and about to walk out to the car I was contemplating the slippers – more stuff to carry – my sister and my daughter both said “I’ll take them” – I threw them into my bag and took them, thankfully.
 They became one my safety blankets that helped me get through the month that was about to unfold.

 The first night I was exhausted from all the travelling, my roommate and I were getting to know one another, exchanging our stories, part of her journey was to reconcile the loss of a partner of 25 years after a separation prior to the death.
 Goosebumps.
 Sleep did not come.

-The following morning we all met in the dinning area for breakfast, the next person I spoke with was just ending a year long journey travelling the world and this retreat was her close.
+The following morning we all met in the dinning area for breakfast, the next person I spoke with was just ending a year-long journey travelling the world and this retreat was her close.
 Goosebumps.

 First time I walked into the Shrine room I was in absolute awe of the beauty, the windows embracing the entire room, the landscape, the mountains in the distance, the silence, the roaring fire,